 About Angelica Root Essential Oil

-Our exceptional Angelica Root essential oil is part of our artisan-created line of essential oils.
+Our exceptional angelica root essential oil is part of our artisan-created line of essential oils.
 It comes from an expert distiller in France who produces limited quantities of a few, very special essential oils.
 These unique oils are extracted from plants that our distiller grows himself or ethically harvests from the wild.

-We find the aroma of our Angelica Root selection to be exquisitely earthy, with musky-green notes and subtle hints of spice.
+We find the aroma of our angelica root selection to be exquisitely earthy, with musky-green notes and subtle hints of spice.

-The name alone tells you that this plant has been regarded in folk medicine and myth as a very powerful plant.
-It was believed to protect against witches and evil eye and all kinds of bad spells and influences and it’s also been known as Herb of the Holy Spirit and Herb of the Holy Ghost.
+The energy of angelica root oil has been described as Warm and Dry and it’s claimed by some aromatherapists to support emotional balance and promote the release of negativity from the spirit and psyche.
+The name alone tells you that angelica has been regarded in folk medicine and myth as a very powerful plant.
+It was believed to protect against witches and the evil eye as well as all kinds of bad spells and influences.
+Angelica has also been known as Herb of the Holy Spirit and Herb of the Holy Ghost.

 Disclaimer: Information provided in this description is for educational purposes only.
-Its is not intended to be used in/for the treatment, cure, mitigation, prevention or diagnosis of any mental or physical disease or illness or as a substitute for consulting with a physician or other appropriately trained and licensed health care professional.
+It is not intended to be used in/for the treatment, cure, mitigation or diagnosis of any mental or physical disease or illness or as a substitute for consulting with a physician or other appropriately trained and licensed health care professional.
 Artisan Aromatics is not responsible for any adverse effects resulting from the improper use of any suggestions, products, preparations, or procedures mentioned or from attempts to follow historical reports of a plant’s uses.
-Please note that essential oils do not necessarily have the same properties as other types of herbal preparations of the same plant and since essential oils are the most highly concentrated type of preparation made from plants, they can have toxicity issues not arising from use of other types of herbal preparations of a given plant.
-All issues that pertain to your physical or mental health should be discussed with and supervised by a licensed health care professional.
-Keep all essential oils away from and out of reach of children. .
+Please note that essential oils do not necessarily have the same properties as other types of herbal preparations of the same plant and since essential oils are the most highly concentrated type of preparation made from plants, they can have toxicity issues not arising from use of other types of herbal preparations of a given plant.Essential Oil Safety Considerations